smcd253/new-world/README.md

 EE599 Final Project - a full stack implementation of a board game

 ## TODO:
-1. add hand and structure data to front end
+1. add hand and structure data to front end (done)
-2. grab data from player in update player menu callback
+2. grab data from player in update player menu callback (done)
+3. only build if you have resources
+4. update score
-3. move as much functionality as possible from server callbacks to GameManager
+5. move as much functionality as possible from server callbacks to GameManager
-4. build game state machine
+6. build game state machine
-5. clean up front end
+7. clean up front end (move shuffle and start game buttons to somewhere nice, make title field and message field official)
-6. make game rules available
+8. make game rules available

 ## Compilation Instructions
 ```bash